Romulo Kintanar: Schism and expulsion from the CPP

 Kintanar became embroiled in disputes within the Communist Party of the Philippines over military tactics.
 In 1985, he initiated an elaborate plot to seize the Batasang Pambansa Complex in Quezon City and hold the Regular Batasang Pambansa hostage while it was in session to force the release of political prisoners under the regime of President Ferdinand Marcos and trigger his overthrow.
 Despite having the support of senior CPP leaders, including its founding chair, Jose Maria Sison, the plan was aborted after acting CPP chair Rodolfo Salas rejected the idea, calling it an insurrection that deviated from the CPP's strategy of protracted warfare.

-He was also criticized by party leaders for what they called the "premature regularization" of the NPA units and his calls for them to leave their urban refuges and stay in the mountains temporarily.
+He was also criticized by party leaders for what they called the "premature regularization" of the NPA units and his calls for CPP officers to temporarily leave their urban safehouses to stay with rebel forces in rural areas.
 Sison also criticized Kintanar's strategy of initiating offensive actions against the military, saying that it exposed the CPP's mass base to undue military pressure, and described his strategy of expanding NPA membership and waging massive attacks in urban areas as "adventurism".

-During the Second Great Rectification Movement from 1991 to 1992, Kintanar found himself on the "rejectionist" side, in opposition to Sison's "reaffirmists" who supported CPP dogma and blamed recent setbacks on party leaders who veered from his strategy of warfare in the countryside.
+During the split of the CPP in 1992, Kintanar found himself on the "rejectionist" side, in opposition to Sison's "reaffirmists" who supported CPP dogma and blamed recent setbacks on party leaders who veered from his strategy of protracted warfare in the countryside.
 Kintanar also opposed Sison's call to abolish the ABB and other urban hit squads, and with other leaders, called for a second congress to review the CPP's strategy and tactics.
 Instead, Sison called him a "traitor, a military agent" and utak-pulbura (lit. 'one with brains of gunpowder').
 Kintanar was subsequently expelled from the CPP.

 In 1993, an NPA "people's court" tried, convicted and sentenced Kintanar to death for multiple offenses including the embezzlement of P30 million of the CPP's funds and carrying out criminal activities that included forging currency, robbing banks and kidnapping for ransom, including that of Japanese businessman Noboyuki Wakaoji in 1986 and Bombo Radyo Philippines owner Roger Florete in 1989.
 He was also convicted for instigating other CPP leaders such as Arturo Tabara and Filemon Lagman to break with the party and establish the Revolutionary Proletarian Army (RPA).
 In 1994, he was placed on the NPA's hitlist.